Escooba/OOXiiTestAppEarthConsulting/README.md

 ## 2. Installation & Setup

-Follow these steps to set up the repository on your local machine:
+After downloading and extracting the app zip file, follow these steps to set up the repository on your local machine:

 1. **Open your Terminal / Command Prompt** and navigate to the project directory:
    ```bash